brutdefut/ficisertligi/_posts/2022-07-15-johnniewalker-greenlabel.md

 Nose; floral, lovely oak, smoke.
 Palate; honey, vanilla and slightly salty.
-Finish; Grassy, peppery and medium to long.
+Finish; grassy, peppery and medium to long.
-Ah, and waiting for a couple of minutes in the glass, you must do that.
+Oh, and you must wait for a couple of minutes after pouring it into the glass.
 Green Label opens up and you can taste the different layers of the whisky.

 43% abv, chill-filtered, caramel coloured (E150) and matured in American and European oaks for at least 15 years.
 Also, multiply awarded as you can see below.